Chris56974/Pethreon/README.md

 ### SafeMath

-Apparently, it's only recommended for solidity < 0.8!
-Integer variable types can't overflow anymore.

-### payable()

-If I want my smart contract to send ether to another address, I have to mark that address as payable (payable(address).
-This is a construct that only exists in solidity and not the EVM bytecode.
+SafeMath is no longer needed for solidity 0.8.0+ (integer variable types can't overflow anymore).
+Hardhat doesn't like solidity 0.8.0 though, so I'm using 0.7.6 which means I also need an older @openzepplin/contracts dependency.

-### Attaching ether to payable functions
+### Passing ether around

-Each payable function is passed an "overrides" object, so you can do `await Contract.PayableMethod(arg1, arg2, {OVERRIDES})`.
-The overrides object takes a value key, which will be set to wei by default.
-You can pass in ether instead of wei using the ethers.js utils.
+If I want to send & store ether inside the smart contract itself, I have to give it a `receive() external payable {}` function (as of 0.6.0).
+If I want to attach ether to a smart contract function then that function must be marked "payable", and if I want to send ether to an address, I have to make that payable too (payable(address)).
+When you call a payable function through ethers.js, that function will get passed an "overrides" object that you can use to send the amount of ether you want (await Contract.method(arg1, arg2, {OVERRIDES})).
+The contract's balance starts off at 0, you can see it with address(this).balance.